sacredheartsc/sabredav-freeipa/README.md

 verify you have a compatible version.
 In addition, the PHP process needs access to kerberos credentials in order to perform LDAP queries (see [below](#apache-configuration)).

+This project has been used successfully in the following environments:

-I've only tested this on Rocky Linux 8 with Apache 2.4 and PHP 7.4.
+  - Rocky Linux 8 with Apache 2.4 and PHP 7.4
+  - Rocky Linux 9 with Apache 2.4 and PHP 8.0

 ## Limitations